grafana/loki/docs/sources/upgrading/_index.md

 As they were conflicting and `engine.timeout` isn't as expressive as `querier.query-tiomeout`, we're deprecating it in favor of relying on `engine.query-timeout` only.

-#### Fifocache is deprecated
+#### `fifocache` has been renamed

-`fifocache` is now called `embedded-cache`.
-It has better simplied configs.
-Use `embedded-cache` instead of `fifocache` which is now depricated and may be removed in the future versions.
+The in-memory `fifocache` has been renamed to `embedded-cache`.
+This allows us to replace the implementation (currently a simple FIFO datastructure) with something else in the future without causing confusion

 #### Evenly spread Memcached pods for chunks across kubernetes nodes